Installation and Login

 Select Destination Folder

-6. Confirm the operation and click Start Backup to backup files to NAS.
+6. Confirm the operation and click Start Backup to back up files to the NAS.

 Tips: